 The purpose of the Professor with Distinction Award is to establish an opportunity for outstanding faculty achievement to be supported and recognized on the campus of East Texas Baptist University.
 No more than 10% of the faculty will ever be awarded this rank at any one time.
 The rank is only good for a period of 3 years, and faculty must rotate off one year before eligible to be re-nominated.
 Learn more

+Applications for the Fall 2015 blogging period are being accepted through Wednesday, April 15, 2015.
+Click the link below to learn more and apply for this opportunity.
 In Fall 2013 the Intersection of Faith & Reflection Project brought for The Intersection - an official blog of the CECS.
 Each semester the CECS issues a call for bloggers to the ETBU Faculty on topics of Christian Scholarship, Faith & Discipline, and Reflective Teaching.
-Learn more

 In Spring 2014 Faculty Senate worked with the President and the Provost to establish the Teaching and Research Fellowship.
 These fellowships are available to full-time ETBU faculty interested in pursuing teaching or research opportunities outside of the academic year and/or research to a depth not possible while maintaining a full teaching load.
 Learn more